 It's interesting to me that because I tried the lineup at one time, the effect of the different woods was quite apparent.

 Each expression was so different, which, of course is the point of the whole idea.
-But being able to compare and contrast them all together really brought this effect home to me, and now I have one more tool to add to my tasting toolkit.
+But being able to compare and contrast them all together really brought this effect home to me.

 Darren M says